-Keeping Hope Alive
+Keeping Hope alive

-Experiences of the OSCE Assistance Group to Chechnya
+Experiences of the OSCE Assistance Group to Chechnya1

-1995-1997: Conflict, Mandate and Accomplishments
+1995-1997: The Conflict, the Mandate and the Accomplishments

 The groundwork for Chechnya's drive for secession from the Russian Federation was laid in 1991-92 through a series of unilateral declarations of sovereignty and independence, culminating with the adoption on 17 March 1992 of the Chechen Constitution.
-Although denying that the Chechens had a legal right to secession, Russia in dealing with this challenge to the Federation's territorial integrity adopted (after a half-hearted show of force in November 1991) a peaceful-temporizing strategy, including withdrawal of troops and (eventually unsuccessful) negotiations with the separatist Chechen regime, led by President Djokhar Dudaev.
+Although denying that the Chechens had a legal right to secession, Russia in dealing with this challenge to the Federation's territorial integrity adopted (after a half-hearted show of force in November 1991) a peaceful-temporizing strategy, including withdrawal of troops and (eventually unsuccesful) negotiations with the separatist Chechen regime, led by president Dzhokhar Dudayev.
 The conflict took a new turn when Russia on 11 December 1994 started a military campaign in order to "restore constitutional order" in the Chechen Republic.
-The ensuing hostilities, which lasted until the signing on 31 August 1996 of the Khasavyurt Agreement, led to the loss of tens of thousand human lives and enormous physical destruction, creating a disastrous socio-economic environment including the plight of large numbers of refugees and internally displaced persons.
+The ensuing hostilities, which lasted until the signing on 31 August 1996 of the Khasav-Yurt Agreement, led to the loss of tens of thousand human lives and enormous physical destructions, creating a disastrous socio-economic environment including the plight of large numbers of refugees and internally displaced persons.